derekl-beep/stackedit-notes/Java II - OOP.md

 Deallocation

+- Memory in stack is cleaned up when the method returns.
-- Garbge collection is automatically done in Java
+- Garbge collection is automatically done in Java to clean up the heap memory.